rspamd/rspamd.com/doc/configuration/selectors.md

 So a list of elements of type `t` is element-wise transformed using processor `f` forming a new list of type `t1` (could be same as `t`).
 The length of the new list is the same.

 For convenience, the final values could be transformed implicitly to their string form.
-For example, urls, emails and IP addresses could be converted to strings implicitly.
+For example, URLs, emails and IP addresses could be converted to strings implicitly.

 Normally, you should not care about type safety unless you have type errors.
 This mechanism is intended to protect selectors architecture from users mistakes.